 The Vibrant Old Quarter

 Gastown is more of a quarter than a neighborhood.
-It’s Vancouver’s historical quarter.
+It’s Vancouver’s historic quarter.

 Not many people live in the old buildings.
 Those that do are mostly work-at-home artists and designers and their cats.
 And homeless people.